 NHA began its work immediately.
 In May 1939, an application was submitted to the U.S. Housing Authority for the construction of two affordable housing developments.
 Approval of this application was received in July of that year and construction soon began on Boscobel Heights (later renamed in honor of James A. Cayce, first active Board Chairman who died during construction) and J.C.
 Napier Homes.
 Then in August 1939, NHA also took over the operation of Cheatham Place and Andrew Jackson affordable housing developments from the U.S. Housing Authority.

 Many of MDHA’s properties were built in this time period from the 1930s to the 1970s.
 Through the Hope VI Program via the U.S. Department of Housing and Urban Development, MDHA tore down and rebuilt four properties.

 In December 1972, NHA’s Board of Commissioners recommended changing the organization’s name to Metropolitan Development and Housing Agency (MDHA).
 Metro Council approved the name change, which went into effect on Feb.
 19, 1973.

 Along with the expansion of its housing programs, MDHA has assisted the city over the years in all phases of land assembly, design and development, and has seen the initiation and completion of several downtown development projects during these decades of Nashville’s growth.
-The projects MDHA has been involved in include Second Avenue Rebuild, Bridgestone Arena, Nissan Stadium, Music City Center, Music City Walk of Fame, Schermerhorn Symphony Center and Nashville Public Library.
+Currently, MDHA is managing the Second Avenue Rebuild on behalf of the city.
+Previous projects include Bridgestone Arena, Nissan Stadium, Music City Center, Music City Walk of Fame, Schermerhorn Symphony Center and Nashville Public Library.